-179 What should the annuitant do if the person chosen as a survivor annuitant predeceases himlher or the marriage is terminated by divorce or annulment?
+179 What should the annuitant do if the person chosen as a survivor annuitant predeceases them or the marriage is terminated by divorce or annulment?

 Write to: U.S.

-Office of Personnel Management,
+Office of Personnel

+Management,

 Retirement Operations Center,

 Boyers, Pennsylvania

-16017, requesting the annuity be restored to the full life rate.
-Be sure to sign the letter and give your CSA (claim)
+16017, requesting the

+annuity be restored

+to the full life rate.
+Be

+sure to sign the letter

+and give your CSA

-number.
+(claim) number.
 If there are no other eligible dependents you may request to change the health coverage to self only.

-In addition you may want to file

-Designation of

-Beneficiary forms: SF

-2823 and SF 2808

-regarding life insurance and lump sum

-benefits which may

-be payable on the

-death of the annuitant.
-A copy of the

-death certificate or

-divorce/annulment

-decree should be

-sent, whichever applies.
+In addition you may want to file Designation of Beneficiary forms: SF 2823 and SF 2808 regarding life insurance and lump sum benefits which may be payable on your death.
+A copy of the death certificate or divorce/annulment decree should be sent, whichever applies.

-180 What should an annuitant do if a family member dies who is covered by hislher family optional life insurance?
+180 What should an annuitant do if a family member dies who is covered by their family optional life insurance?